drocheam/optrace/docs/source/details/matrix_analysis.rst

 ABCD Matrix
 =================================================

-In paraxial optics the relationships between angles :math:`\theta` and distances :math:`x` relative to the optical axis can be represented in a linear manner.
-A so-called ABCD-matrix includes the linear components to calculate the output parameters from input values for a system with the same matrix.
-This can be written as: :footcite:`IvanOptics`
+In paraxial optics, the relationships between angles :math:`\theta` and distances :math:`x` relative to the optical axis can be expressed linearly.
+The ABCD matrix, a fundamental concept in this context, encapsulates the linear components necessary to compute the output parameters from the input values for a system characterized by the same matrix.
+This relationship can be represented as: :footcite:`IvanOptics`

 .. math::
    \left[\begin{array}{l}